edHelper.com

 By Mary Lynn Bushong

 2 Using just a small corner of your yard, you can make your own compost.
-The leaves and grass clippings can be turned into fertilizer for your own plants.
-There are many ways to do this, and you can choose which one works best for you.
+Leaves, grass clippings, and kitchen food wastes can be turned into fertilizer for your own plants.
+There are many ways to compost, and you can choose which one works best for you.

 For the complete story with questions: click here for printable